mtavkhelidze/fp-plus-plus/readme.md

 g++ -I/path/to/dir/with/fp/in/it -o main main.cpp -std=c++20 -g
 ```

-### Development
+### Documentation

 Documentation is _incomplete_.
-There are some `readme`-s here and there, but the
+Several directories contain specialised  `readme`
-best way to understand how things work is to read sources in `test/src`.
-Tests
+files, but the best way to understand how things work is to read sources in
-as
-documentation, so to speak.
+`test/src`.
+Tests as documentation, so to speak.

 #### Requirements